Lake Junaluska, North Carolina: Conference and Retreat Center

 The Conference and Retreat Center is governed by an active, diverse 32-member Board of Trustees.
 Some 68% of the Board members are property owners in the Lake Junaluska community.
 The board provides strategic direction, and budget approval for the Conference and Retreat Center, the Lake Junaluska Public Works, residential fees, and utility (water and sewer) rates.
 The Executive Director, who has day-to-day management responsibility, reports to the board of Trustees.
 The board approves changes to the rules and regulations of the community.

 The amenities of Lake Junaluska include lodging, meeting facilities, dining (food service), trails, gardens, meditation areas, golf, and other recreation opportunities.
 The maintenance of the public areas around the lake and the dam, which is inspected annually, are funded primarily through charitable giving and proceeds from lodging guests.
 There is periodic removal of sediment that has been carried into the lake from Richland Creek.
 All property within the boundaries of the Assembly, approximately 5.8 sqmi, has deed covenant restrictions that give the Board of Trustees the right to enforce regulations and the first right of refusal on all property sales.

 Work began in 2022 on a $2.5 million renovation of the former World Methodist Council headquarters, which Lake Junaluska purchased for $1.25 million along with an adjacent building in 2021.
 The former headquarters was named the Warren Center for Mike and Anne Warren, who gave $625,000 toward the purchase and $1.1 million for the renovation.
-The building will be used for smaller events.
+In June 2024 the first event was held in the building that will be used for weddings and community events.